Life Coaches: Does Your Self Introduction Connect with Dream Clients?

 Your 3 golden self introductions

-That means, you’ll want a version of your self-intro including a bit more of your story, specifically to use when you interact on social media to support your business.
-Don’t forget, you can engage with future clients online in places like Facebook groups.
-This social media group elevator pitch may be a bit longer.
+That means, you’ll want a version of your introduction including a bit more of your story, specifically to use when you interact on social media to support your business.

 Step 2: Choose a format that’s authentic to you